 Beyond the Biologic Basis of Disease: The Social and Economic Causation of Illness

-July 2013 will mark the launch of the inaugural “Beyond the Biological Basis for Disease” course in Haiti.
+July 2014 will mark the launch of the second annual “Beyond the Biological Basis for Disease” course in Haiti.
 This annual three-week course, which is designed for medical students of all levels, links tropical medicine with social medicine teaching.
 The course will be taught in French.

 The course merges a number of unique pedagogical approaches including field visits, classroom- based presentations and discussions, group reflections, student presentations, films, and bedside teaching.
 These approaches are utilized to create an innovative, interactive learning environment in which students participate as both learners and teachers.
 We hope to advance the entire class’ understanding of the interactions between the biology of disease and the social, cultural, economic, political, and historical factors that influence illness presentation and social experience.